Zack and Cody Martin: The Suite Life on Deck

+Following the events of The Suite Life of Zack & Cody, Zack and Cody enroll in Seven Seas High School aboard the SS Tipton cruise ship, where they live each school semester.
 Cody shares a room with Woody Fink, a messy, overweight student.
 While at school on board the SS Tipton, Cody becomes the ship's towel boy to earn money after Zack maxes out both of their student cash cards on non-essential items, particularly food and gifts for girls Zack is interested in.
 Zack initially shares a room with Bailey Pickett, a smart and intelligent student, who's a girl disguised as a boy.
 Zack initially develops a crush on Bailey after finding out that she is a girl.
 He starts fighting with Cody over her, but after Mr. Moseby tells them that Bailey is still not over her ex-boyfriend Moose, Zack tells Cody that he can have her.
 For the first season Cody works to win over Bailey until she eventually becomes his girlfriend.
 They date throughout the second season but breakup at the end due to a misunderstanding.
 In the third season they are still good friends but are shown to still have feelings for each other until they finally get back together and agree to a long-distance relationship in "Graduation on Deck" while they are both in college.
 In the third season, Zack starts developing feelings for a girl named Maya Bennett.
 Initially, she rejects him because he is a "player".
 They finally get together in "Party On!"
 In "Graduation on Deck", the series finale, Maya joined the Peace Corps in Africa, and as a result, breaks up with Zack, because she could not handle a long-distance relationship.

 The Suite Life Movie

-Cody and his girlfriend, Bailey, originally plan to spend spring break together, but Cody decides instead to intern for Dr. Spaulding for the opportunity to earn a Yale scholarship.
+Set during the third season of The Suite Life on Deck, Cody and his girlfriend, Bailey, originally plan to spend senior year spring break together, but Cody decides instead to intern for Dr. Spaulding for the opportunity to earn a Yale scholarship.
 He writes a long letter to Bailey explaining his decision, but he starts to quarrel with Zack and loses the letter, which leads to Bailey becoming upset with him.
 Cody goes to the marine biology lab where he will intern, but Zack gets him into a quarrel and they damage the lab's property, costing Cody his spot.
 Zack attempts to make it up to him, and helps Cody to get an internship with Dr. Olsen in the Gemini Project.